-Take Type / Use Priority 2 Meeting critical human water needs, which means the needs for a minimum amount of water, that can only reasonably be provided from the Basin water resources, required to meet: (a) core human consumption requirements in urban and rural areas, and (b) those non-human consumption requirements that a failure to meet would cause prohibitively high social, economic or national security costs First To the extent these are not critical human water needs: The taking of water for domestic purposes by persons exercising BLRs Second The taking of water for domestic purposes or essential town services authorised by an access licence Needs of the environment, to the extent these are not critical human water needs Third To the extent these are not critical human water needs: The taking of water for stock purposes by persons exercising BLR The taking of water for purposes authorised by a domestic and stock access licence or by persons exercising any other water rights in relation to stock Fourth The taking of water for the purposes of supply of commercial and industrial activities authorised by a LWU access licence, subject to the water made available being in accordance with any drought management strategy established by the Minister for that purpose

-Take Type / Use Priority 2 Taking of water for purposes authorised by any other category or subcategory of access licence, to the extent these are not critical human water needs.
+Take Type / Use Priority The taking of water for domestic purposes by persons exercising BLRs The taking of water for domestic purposes or essential town services authorised by an access licence Needs of the environment, to the extent these are not critical human water needs Third To the extent these are not critical human water needs: The taking of water for stock purposes by persons exercising BLR, and The taking of water for purposes authorised by a domestic and stock access licence or by persons exercising any other water rights in relation to stock, and Fourth The taking of water for the purposes of supply of commercial and industrial activities authorised by a LWU access licence, subject to the water made available being in accordance with any drought management strategy established by the Minister for that purpose.
+Taking of water for purposes authorised by any other category or subcategory of access licence, to the extent these are not critical human water needs.
 Fifth

-1.2.2 Relationship to other plans and processes
+1.2.2.
+Relationship to other plans and processes

 The IRG is a linking document that references other plans and processes relevant to the management of extreme events in NSW groundwater water sources.
 It must be consistent with NSW and Commonwealth legislation and is informed by a range of other inputs.
-Figure 1-2 shows the relationship between this IRG and other documents relevant to groundwater water resource plan areas (WRPAs) in NSW.
+Figure 1-2 shows the relationship of the IRG to documents relevant to the WRP framework.

 Figure 1-2.
-Relationship of the IRG to documents relevant to the WRP framework
+Relationship of the IRG to documents relevant to the WRP framework.

-1.3 Scope
+1.3.
+Scope

-1.3.1 Water sources
+1.3.1.
+Water sources

-This IRG applies to the NSW groundwater resources within the NSW Murray-Darling Basin Porous Rock WRPA shown in Figure E-1 in Appendix E. Surface water is not specifically covered by this IRG, other than where it has a role as a management response (alternative supply) in extreme events.
+This IRG applies to the NSW groundwater resources within the Lachlan Alluvium shown in Figure E-1 in Appendix E. Surface water is not specifically covered by this IRG, other than where it has a role as a management response (alternative supply) in extreme events.
 The extreme event management requirements of the Basin Plan (section 10.51) focus on water availability and water quality.